KUL-recon-lab/course_nucmed_tech/11_RNT_dosimetry.md

 % %%%%%%%%%%%%%%%%%%%%%%%%%%%

 Several software tools have been developed and commercialized to support dosimetry calculations.
-The first tools (e.g. Olinda/EXM, [^cSFbKGFd6J][^cSFbKGFd6J]: Organ Level INternal Dose Assessment & EXponential Modeling developed by Vanderbilt University, TN, USA and recently commercialized) focused on dosimetry for diagnostic imaging procedures.
+The first tools (e.g. Olinda/EXM, [^cSFbKGFd6J] focused on dosimetry for diagnostic imaging procedures.
 This kind of software takes as input the activity values in organs at a few different time points, and provides

+[^cSFbKGFd6J]: Organ Level INternal Dose Assessment & EXponential Modeling developed by Vanderbilt University, TN, USA and recently commercialized)

 *   pre-computed S-values based on anatomical models, such as in [](#fig:MIRD) (and listed in MIRD pamphlet 11), for many radionuclides, and